 The construction quality is decent: not fantastic, but not particularly fragile either.
 It has a needle-style VU meter which can be set to show either the output level or the amount of gain reduction, and it is actually reasonably accurate and useful.
 The bypass switch is not "true bypass", but it is clean and effective.
 The unit is powered by a "wall wart" supply that puts out 18 V AC at 1000 mA, so it cannot be powered by any daisy chain supply, and there are very few other supplies that could do the job--so you are pretty much stuck with using the included wall wart.

-The bottom line is that if you have a home recording studio, and just want to add to your selection of compression flavors, this is a tremendous value considering you can pick one up for $30-$40.
+The bottom line is that if you have a home recording studio, and just want to add to your selection of compression flavors, this is a tremendous value considering you can pick one up for very cheap.
 I wouldn't recommend it as your only compressor, but if you're on a tight budget it would be hard to find anything better for so little money.